DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/helpers.md

 **Example**

-This example demonstrates how you can indent each line in the `str` string by four spaces.
+This example demonstrates how to indent each line in the `str` string by four spaces.

 ```js
 async reportTaskStart (startTime, userAgents, testCount) {